 Phenylalanine + Tyrosine

-Nonessential amino acids include: alanine, arginine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.
+Nonessential aminos include: alanine, arginine, aspartic acid, cysteine, glutamic acid, glutamine, glycine, proline, serine, and tyrosine.

 Arginine – is a precursor to Nitric Oxide so plays a vital role in the dilation of blood vessels (which is why arginine is popular as a supplement).
 This gives you better muscle pumps in the gym.

 Tyrosine – is critical in allowing for the regular function of the thyroid gland and important in the production of dopamine and helps regulate mood.

-Conditional amino acids are arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline and serine.
+Conditional aminos are arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline and serine.

 Serine – helps support cognitive function